mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/workspaces/applications/catalog-applications/index.md

 Follow these steps to install the catalog from the CLI.

+1. If running in airgapped environment, refer to [airgapped setup instructions](../../../install/air-gapped/catalog).

 1. Set the `WORKSPACE_NAMESPACE` environment variable to the name of your workspace’s namespace:

     ```bash